MicrosoftDocs/sql-docs/docs/connect/python/pyodbc/python-sql-driver-pyodbc.md

 ---
-title: "Python SQL Driver - pyodbc"
+title: Python SQL Driver - pyodbc
-description: "This guide describes installing Python, the ODBC Driver for SQL Server, and pyodbc.
-Sample code shows how to connect to and interact with a SQL database."
+description: This guide describes installing Python, the ODBC Driver for SQL Server, and pyodbc.
+The corresponding sample code shows how to connect to and interact with an SQL database.
 author: David-Engel
 ms.author: v-davidengel
-ms.date: "03/24/2022"
+ms.date: 08/22/2023
 ms.service: sql
 ms.subservice: connectivity
 ms.topic: conceptual